Back to Blog

 Generation Y Communication Preferences

-• Exploring group chat apps: You can host group chats on several apps, such as GroupMe and Facebook Messenger.
-When parents might own different smartphone models and makes, a third-party app can ensure more parents can participate.
-Group chats should be optional, allowing parents to receive information in a way that works best for them.
+• Exploring group chat apps: You can host group chats on several apps, such as GroupMe, WhatsApp, and Facebook Messenger.
+When parents might own different smartphone models, third-party app can ensure easier accessibility.

-• Determining texting priorities: Your students’ parents might share communication information with several individuals, from partners and spouses to grandparents and exes.
+• Determining texting priorities: Your students’ families might share communication information with several individuals, from partners and spouses to grandparents and exes.
 Direct better communication efforts by establishing a hierarchy or schedule among families.
 Maybe parents want you to call the grandparents first because they’re home and available, or prefer you text their partner if they don’t respond in a certain amount of time.

-3 Tips for Administrative Communications With Parents
+3 Tips for Administrative Communications

-Regardless of which generation populates your school, administrators should know how to communicate well with their parents.
-Knowing some general communication practices can help you maintain positive relationships with students’ parents and guardians, which helps you create the best learning environment possible.
-Here are three tips to get you started:
+Regardless of which generation your school communicates with the most, administrators should know some general communication practices to maintain positive relationships with students’ parents and guardians, which helps you create the best learning environment possible.

 1. Clarify Communication Standards

-Every parent has different communication standards and etiquette, and administrators have many tasks and responsibilities they must juggle.
+Every parent has different communication standards and etiquette, and administrators have many responsibilities they must juggle.
 You can maintain healthy boundaries and accurate communication expectations with parents by stating your school’s communication standards and processes.
 When sharing multiple communication methods, you might explain how parents can use each one.
 For emergencies, they might call you, while other requests can go through text or email.

 2. Urge Parents to Volunteer